ADAM-MOORE97/weather-react-pwa/README.md

 # City Weather Checker (PWA)

 CWC is a PWA utilizing the openweathermap API.
 Its built with ReactJS and custom CSS styling along with bootstrap icons.
-The intent was to have a passing PWA lighthouse score, with a fun design and to be user friendly to anyone who added it to their device.
+The intent was to have a passing PWA lighthouse score, with a fun design and to be user friendly to anyone who added this app to their device.

 ## Getting Started
 Users: simply navigate to https://cityweatherchecker.netlify.app/